mpv-player/mpv/DOCS/man/input.rst

     If tracks of the requested type are selected via ``--lavfi-complex``, the first one is returned.

+    Note that this property cannot be used directly, a sub-property is required.

 ``chapter-list`` (RW)
     List of chapters, current entry marked.